 Section 230(1) of the CA 2016 provides amongst others, that "the fees" of the directors and "any benefits" payable to the directors of a listed company and its subsidiaries shall be approved at a general meeting.
-In this respect, the Board agreed that the shareholders' approval shall be sought at the 22nd AGM on the Directors' remuneration in resolution as below:
+In this respect, the Board agreed that the shareholders' approval shall be sought at the 23rd AGM on the Directors' remuneration in resolution as below:

-• Resolution 1 on payment of Non-Executive Directors' fees and benefits in respect of the current year 2022 and until the next AGM of the Company ("Relevant Period").
+Resolution 1 on payment of Non-Executive Directors' fees and benefits in respect of the current year 2023 and until the next AGM of the Company ("Relevant Period").

-The Board decided that the Non-Executive Directors' fees for financial year ("FY") ended 31 December 2021 be maintained as the previous FY subject to the performance of the Company and the current global economy.
-The remuneration policy for Non-Executive Directors fees is clarified in page 49-50 of the Corporate Governance Overview Statement.
+The Board decided that the Non-Executive Directors' fees for financial year ("FY") ended 31 December 2022 be maintained as the previous FY subject to the performance of the Company and the current economy.
+The remuneration policy for Non-Executive Directors fees is clarified in page 45 of the Corporate Governance Report.